mandyedi/coding-challenge-engine/README.md

-## Coding Challenge Engine
+# Coding Challenge Engine
 Simple framework to develop and debug coding challenge solutions.

 This project aims to help the development of solutions for challenge websites like
 [CodinGame](https://www.codingame.com)
 [HackerRank](https://www.hackerrank.com)

-Currently it supports only C++, but Python is coming soon.
+Currently, it supports only C++, but Python is coming soon.
 Feel free to request any other language support. :)

-### Features
+## Features

 - [x] Check solution code against test cases
 - [x] Report results
 - [x] [#2](https://github.com/mandyedi/coding-challenge-engine/issues/2 "Time measurement #2") Time measurement